 1. Introduction

-As one of the fastest growing and leading discount supermarket chains in Turkey, ŞOK Marketler Ticaret A.Ş. (“ŞOK”), it is of great importance to support simultaneously the community while conducting business.
-For this reason, ŞOK makes charitable donations to universities, educational institutions, foundations, associations with public benefit or similar institutions, within the framework of the principles specified in the Capital Markets Board and the Turkish Commercial Code to contribute to society.
-This Donation Policy ("Policy") has been prepared in order to create a framework for charitable donations by ŞOK.
-Within the scope of this Policy, ŞOK aims to ensure that ŞOK Employees comply with all relevant anti-corruption regulations and other applicable regulations.
-The Disciplinary Board is under the obligation to supervise the effective implementation of this Policy.
+As one of the fastest growing and leading discount supermarket chains in Turkey, it is of great importance to Şok Marketler Ticaret A.Ş. (“ŞOK”) to support society while conducting its business activities.
+Therefore, to contribute to society, ŞOK provides donations and aid to universities, educational institutions, foundations, public-benefit associations, or similar institutions, in line with the principles specified by the Capital Markets Board and the Turkish Commercial Code.
+This Donation Policy ("Policy") has been prepared in order to establish a framework for the charitable donations to be made by ŞOK.
+With this Policy, ŞOK aims to ensure that ŞOK Employees comply with all relevant anti-corruption regulations and other applicable legislation.
+The Disciplinary Board is responsible for overseeing the effective implementation of this Policy.

 2. Definitions